 - Wireless or Wired: Both

-- Installation: Same-day or next-day professional installation starting at $99 for activation
+- Installation: Professional installation starting at $99 for activation

 - Home Automation: Yes, with upper-tier packages

 - Ideal Customer: Low-budget homeowners or renters who need basic equipment; High-budget homeowner who wants home automation